 In the ClassroomDemonstrate how to play BotLogic on your interactive whiteboard or projector.
 Let students explore and play on their own using classroom computers or other web-enabled devices.
 Use BotLogic to teach logic, problem-solving, systems thinking, and, in some cases, collaboration.
 BotLogic is perfect for differentiation, allow students to move through levels at their pace.
 Share this on your website for students to use at home, too.
 Teachers of even very young gifted students can turn them loose with these challenges when they have already mastered math or science curriculum.

 Grades3 to 12

 In the ClassroomUse Sway as an alternative to Prezi or PowerPoint presentations.
 Sway is perfect for use in your BYOD or 1:1 classroom.
-Use during your presentations to increase student interest and interaction.
+Use during your presentations to increase student engagement and interaction.
 Check understanding of your ESL/ELL students by having them respond or pose questions throughout the presentation.
-Share with students for them to use during their own presentations, inviting other students to comment and answer questions.
+Enhance student learning and understanding by sharing with students for them to use during their own presentations, inviting other students to comment and answer questions.
 During Open House night with parents, demonstrate how Sway provides interaction.
 Use Sway during professional development presentations to invite discussions from colleagues.

 Grades2 to 12

 This site includes advertising.